citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q2/index.md

 # Audio

-## Implement OpenAL backend ([#6450](https://github.com/citra-emu/citra/pull/6450)) by [Steveice10](https://github.com/Steveice10)
+### Implement OpenAL backend ([#6450](https://github.com/citra-emu/citra/pull/6450)) by [Steveice10](https://github.com/Steveice10)

-OpenAL, or in Citra's case a variant of OpenAL, OpenAL Soft, is an audio API designed for efficient rendering of multichannel three-dimensional positional audio.
-Basically, this API adds realism back to game audio by simulating different audio effects.
+OpenAL, or in Citra's case a variant of OpenAL, OpenAL Soft, is an audio API designed for efficient rendering of multichannel audio.

-In Citra, however, we do not use this for positional audio.
-It is there just in case Cubeb, our default audio backend, fails for any reason.
+It supports a wide variety of a platforms and can now be used in case Cubeb, our default audio backend, fails for any reason.
 To get this working in Citra, though, a few things had to be changed first.

 Before this PR, the input audio settings UI assumed that only the Cubeb backend would be used, and, unlike output, did not have a proper selector for other options.
 The input UI was edited to allow “Real Device (OpenAL)” to be selected, along with “Real Device (Cubeb)” as before.
 By changing these UI options, along with internal code cleanup to make managing output and input devices more consistent, we can improve Citra’s portability as a whole.
 We also use OpenAL Soft, as it supports iOS, while Cubeb does not.